gcapes/git-course/_episodes/03-history.md

 ---
-layout: page
-title: Version control with Git
-subtitle: Looking at history and differences
+title: "Looking at history and differences"
+teaching: 25
+exercises: 10
+questions:
+- "How do I get started with Git?"
+- "Where does Git store information?"
+objectives:
+- "Be able to view history of changes to a repository"
+- "Be able to view differences between commits"
+- "Understand how and when to use tags to label commits"
+keypoints:
+- "`git log` shows the commit history"
+- "`git diff` displays differences between commits"
+- "`git checkout` recovers old versions of files"
+- "`HEAD` points to the commit you have checked out"
+- "`master` points to the tip of the master branch"
 ---

-> ## Learning objectives {.objectives}
-> * Be able to view history of changes to a repository
-> * Be able to view differences between commits
-> * Understand how and when to use tags to label commits

 ### Looking at differences